 This can also benefit employees who take public transportation to work.
 If someone who usually arrives at 9:00 in the morning can actually take a noon train, they’ll avoid rush hour busyness during their commute, thus reducing the number of people in transit, as well as the potential for contagious interaction.
 If companies apply a staggered schedule strategy, they will also be able to direct essential staff and cleaning crews to targeted areas based on who has been where according to the agenda.

-Assigned lunch periods will offer facilities teams enough time to clean and sterilize popular gathering areas prior to the next wave of people coming in to eat.
-Occupancy data can provide the real-time, actionable insight necessary to implement use-based cleaning.
-If workplace teams know how many people are in a certain place and when, they can avoid wasting time cleaning areas that are not used.
-During a workplace reentry program, the timing and effectiveness of facility services will be crucial.
+Occupancy data provides the real-time, actionable insight necessary to implement this type of use-based cleaning.
+Because our clients know how many people are in a certain place and when, they avoid wasting time cleaning areas that are not used.